How to choose a Walking Tour in Salem?

 There was a third-party company years ago that started writing bad reviews on a restaurant in California that refused to advertise with them.
 It was incredibly obvious.
 The restaurant then asked their guests to write horrible reviews about the most silly and inane issues, ranging from not enough salt in the salt shaker or that the plates were square instead of round.
 The bad reviews from the third-party company were drowned out and not believed like all the other reviews.

-The internet is a hodgepodge of misinformation when it comes to reviews whether it is for tours, restaurants or movies and TV shows.
+The internet is a hodgepodge of misinformation when it comes to reviews whether it is for tours, restaurants and other types of businesses.

 So what reviews are you to believe?
 Take them with a grain of salt.
 Use them like a police informant.
 You can get some leads from them, but vet the information and make sure it’s in line with what you want.